Gzimvra/amc-restaurant-app/README.md

 - **Restaurant Browsing**
   View a list of restaurants with detailed descriptions, ratings, and other information.

+- **Searchbar**
+  Find a specific restaurant based on its name or location

 - **Make Reservations**
   Book a table by selecting a preferred date, time, and number of guests.